 Responsive and Collaborative

-We asses community priorities, needs, and expectations, and work cooperatively with other providers and resources to address those needs.
+We assess community priorities, needs, and expectations, and work cooperatively with other providers and resources to address those needs.

 We advocate for patient rights.